compsecmonkey/Reading-List/README.md

 ## Personal / Self-Help

+* Working from Home: Making the New Normal Wokr for You ➖ Karen Mangia
 * Free to Focus: A Total Productivity System to Achieve More by Doing Less :heavy_minus_sign: Michael Hyatt
 * The Five Love Languages: The Secret to Love That Lasts :heavy_minus_sign: Gary Chapman
 * Thinking in Bets:  Making Smarter Decisions When You Don't Have All the Facts :heavy_minus_sign: Annie Duke